 The AirPods Pro use Bluetooth 5.0, which can connect to other devices with faster, more stable connections than previous iterations.
 It also has the ability to connect to multiple devices.
 In terms of range, Bluetooth 5.0 theoretically can reach 800 feet.
 So when I left my phone buried in my couch in the living room, I could still listen to music in my downstairs office.

-AirPods Pro call quality
+AirPods Pro review: Call quality

 Good call quality is hard to find in a pair of earbuds, but Apple is starting to make headway as I discovered when testing the AirPods Pro in a busy New York City street.

 When I called my co-worker inside the office on both the Echo Buds and the Sonys, he reported that although he could hear me, I sounded slightly underwater and he could definitely tell I was using a pair of headphones to call.
 Most of the background noise was muted save for a passing ambulance and a particularly noisy bus.
 He also noted some static from the WF-1000XM3.
 He sounded good on my end of the call, but there was some muffling.